 By following the advice of Drs.
 Hall and Wrye, a patient minimizes the risks of a facelift, both during the procedure and post-operation.

 Understanding how you’ll be financing your surgery is an important step in the process, as we make the process as easy as possible.
 There are several ways to finance your surgeries, including paying up front or using lines of credit such as CareCredit and Alphaeon.
 These lines of credit make purchasing your surgeries easy, manageable and give you the ability to have your desired surgeries without delay.

 How will I look post-surgery?

 Depending on the preferences you specified prior to the surgery, the results may be dramatic or subtle.
 How you looked before the surgery will surely differ from how you will look afterward.
 This depends on the goals that the patient and the doctors have set before proceeding with the facelift.
 Expect to see the full result after several weeks, when the entire operated area has healed and the new look has surfaced.
-Dr. Hall and Dr. Wrye are experts in facelift surgery located in Reno, Nevada, call us now for free consultation 775-284-8296.
+Dr. Hall and Dr. Wrye are experts in facelift surgery located in Reno, Nevada, call us now for consultation 775-284-8296.

 Facelift Consultation Request